Kalabasa/fbnotify/README.md

 Usage
 -----

-To run, execute `fbnotify.py`.
+To run, execute `fbnotify.py` (using Python >= 2.7.
+Not Python 3).
 It is supposed to be ran in the background.

 To stop, use an interrupt signal `^C` and wait for it to finish.